Scorpliet/SoulKing/README.md

 # SoulKing
-Help with commands
+A bot based on a fictional character from One Piece

-I will add more minigames as I keep updating the bot
+_(I will add more minigames/features as I keep updating the bot)_
 ## Greetings:
 hello brook, hello soul king